-- Policies and Procedures, Chapter 700.
-The NOW and COMP policies and procedures are available on the Georgia Medicaid Web Portal (www.mmis.georgia.gov). - C. Eligibility Criteria for State Funded DD Services: Individuals who do not meet the developmental disability waiver criteria or found eligible for state funded Family Support Services may receive state funded developmental disability services depending upon the availability of funding, if the following criteria are met: - 1.
-Most in Need: The individual must demonstrate: - a.
-Substantial risk of harm to self or others; OR - b.
-Substantial inability to demonstrate community living skills at age appropriate level; ©R - c.
-Substantial need for supports to augment or replace insufficient or unavailable natural resources; OR - d.
-High risk behavioral challenges and/or symptoms of co-occurring emotional/mental disorders and/or forensic involvement that contributes to presenting urgent, complex support needs.
+Policies and Procedures, Chapter 700.
+The NOW and COMP policies and procedures are available on the Georgia Medicaid Web Portal (www.mmis.georgia.gov).

-The meeting of the Most in Need criteria must be supported and documented as part of the eligibility determination by the Regional Field Office Intake and Evaluation Office.
+- C. Eligibility Criteria for State Funded DD Services: Individuals who do not meet the developmental disability waiver criteria or found eligible for state funded Family Support Services may receive state funded developmental disability services depending upon the availability of funding, if the following criteria are met: - 1.
+Most in Need: As determined by the current prioritization process.
+The meeting of the Most in Need criteria must be supported and documented as part of the eligibility determination by the Regional Field Office admissions staff.